klein2303/World-Explore/docs/iteration3.md

 Some technicalities we have after this iteration are:
 1. It is not possible to remain in the dark mode of the website when refreshing the website
 2. The reviewboxes in the Country pages cuts off the review-text when the review has a long title
-3. The navbar is not tested yet, because of some errors in the test we didn1t have time to fix.
-We removed the test for now, but intend to put implement it.
+3. The navbar is not tested yet, because of some errors in the test we didn't have time to fix.
+We removed the test for now, but intend to put implement it in the future.

 ## Future
 Some improvements we intend to fix for the next iterations are: